cpjolicoeur/bb-ruby/README.markdown

 It will convert strings with BBCode markup to their HTML equivalent.

-This version is a fork from original [bb-ruby](git://github.com/cpjolicoeur/bb-ruby) for adding support to the [BBCode version of PphpBB forums](http://www.phpbb.com/community/faq.php?mode=bbcode), that adds some tag ids inside of each tag.
-For example:
+This version includes additional features added by [Fernando Blat](http://github.com/ferblape/bb-ruby) for supporting the [BBCode version of PhpBB forums](http://www.phpbb.com/community/faq.php?mode=bbcode) and for adding tag IDs inside each tag:

 `[b:2131ds]some text[/b:2131ds]`

-I have been adding too another special features, like redefinition of the HTML that each BBCode tag should be translated to.

 ## Installation